 Outside of work, I enjoy playing piano, backpacking, salsa dancing, and philosophy.

-Please reach out at stew@csail.mit.edu if you want to talk!
+Please reach out at stew@csail.mit.edu if you'd like to talk!